schergr/interiordesign/README.md

 # Interior Design Platform

-This repository provides a very small starting point for an interior design platform.
+This repository provides a starting point for an interior design platform.
 It contains a Flask backend and a Postgres database bundled together using Docker Compose.
-The backend exposes a few placeholder endpoints and basic models for users, roles, products, projects and warehouse inventory.
+The backend exposes CRUD endpoints for many resources and now includes simple import/export helpers.
+A Next.js frontend offers a small dashboard and management screens.

 ## Running locally